flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 In other words, the same as the main app target's build phases.

-This makes sure your Flutter app and engine are embedded into the App Clip bundle.
+This ensures that your Flutter app and engine are embedded into the App Clip bundle.

 ## Step 8 - Disable Bitcode